wgardiner/mini-load-balancer/README.md

 - Python performed very poorly at large integer operations, i.e. tetra 10000.
 - As might be expected, the compiled languages (i.e. Go and Haskell) performed superiorly to the interpretted languages.
 - These implementations parallelized poorly on the machine used for testing.
 The Ruby and Python implementations showed marginal improvement (~10%) with 4 instance parallelization, but the Node.js marginally decreased performance (~10%), and the performance significantly decreased (~40%) in Go and Haskell.
 Perhaps having implemented the 4 servers in single Go and Haskell programs rather than 4 individual programs would have increased their parallel performance.
+- The Ruby implementation has the cleanest syntax.
+The Node.js program was easy to implement and performed relatively well, making it the "winner" in my eyes.